apache/buildstream/HACKING.rst

 * ``output``: The input file relative output html file to generate (optional)

+* ``fake-output``: Don't really run the command, just pretend to and pretend this was the output, an empty string will enable this too.

 * ``command``: The command to run, without the leading ``bst``

 When adding a new ``.run`` file, one should normally also commit the new